timcdlucas/translucent_interpretable_ML_review/translucent.md

 ### Model fitting

-I fitted four classes of model (with variations) to the data: a linear model with a priori variable selection, a regularised linear model, a statistical, non-parametric Gaussian process model and a non-statistical random forest model.
+I fitted four classes of model (with variations) to the data: a linear model with *a priori* variable selection, a regularised linear model, a statistical, non-parametric Gaussian process model and a non-statistical Random Forest model.
 I used five-fold cross-validation to test model accuracy and select hyperparameters.
-Given the very different levels of flexibility in the models, this out-of-sample test of accuracy is important and given the non-statistical nature of the random forest, statistical, within-sample model comparisons such as AIC are not possible.
+Given the very different levels of flexibility in the models, this out-of-sample test of accuracy is important and given the non-statistical nature of the Random Forest, statistical, within-sample model comparisons such as AIC are not possible.
-All models were fitted with caret [@caret] in R [@R].
+All models were fitted within *caret* [@caret] in R [@R].
-One major benefit of caret is that most of the procedures presented later for interpreting the models are immediately useable with over 200 machine learning models including up-to-date implementations of various models such as xgboost, h2o and keras [@xgboost; @h2o; @keras].
+One major benefit of *caret* is that most of the procedures presented later for interpreting the models are immediately useable with over 200 machine learning models including up-to-date implementations of various models such as xgboost, h2o and keras [@xgboost; @h2o; @keras].

 <!--- edited 1--->